-The JP Ross property is located approximately 70 kilometres south of Dawson City, Yukon, and consists of 2,251 claims covering approximately 45,600 hectares and numerous placer gold bearing creeks.
+The JP Ross property is located approximately 70 kilometres south of Dawson City, Yukon, and consists of 2,849 claims covering over 57,100 hectares and numerous placer gold bearing creeks.
 Historic exploration performed on the property by Underworld resources and Kinross includes geochemical surveys, trenching, airborne magnetic and radiometric surveys, and 8,592m of diamond drilling over 64 holes.
 14 target areas are currently known and large portions of the property are unexplored (see Yukon assessment report Nos.
 096204 and 096204 for more information).
+JP Ross also contains one of the newest discoveries of White Gold Corp, the Vertigo target.